lagerimsi-ds/lxd-gui-apps/README.md

 As tested, these changes are not needed anymore.
 Also group membership on desktop systems seems to be standard now.
 This enables the user to launch the lxd command without sudo.

+The name of the container that has to be changed has to be set in the variable on top of the script.